sbrosinski/jenuecom/content/blog/3rd-advent-2023.md

 I was a little sad that I fell short of this year’s resolution, but then I realized that I made progress in other areas of my life.
 And you know, I’m happy with that.

-My Christmas wish is for my family, friends and anyone who has helped me in the past years, to be happy, healthy and prosperous.
-Good people are few and far between.
-I never forget those who have helped me. ❤︎
+My Christmas wish is that my family and friends are happy, healthy and prosperous. ❤︎

-Until next blog post – Be well ☃️
+Until next blog post – Be well 🧸